Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

-In order to use the selected partition of the covariate space and the estimated treatment and spillover effects to guide policies, the heterogeneous sub-populations should be identified based on the causal effects that will be part of the decision rule.
-For instance, a policy that assigns the treatment to those who benefit the most from it requires the discovery of the subsets of the populations with heterogeneous treatment effect.
-Alternatively, a policy that is designed to target those who will respond to both their own treatment and the neighbors' treatment must identify sub-populations with high treatment and spillover effects.
-Hence, the proposed NCT methodology is optimized to detect the heterogeneity in treatment and spillover effects (i) either \textit{simultaneously}, or (ii) \textit{separately}.
-By reworking the criterion function of the seminal causal trees algorithm to account for interference, we allow the algorithm to detect heterogeneity in treatment and/or spillover effects.
-The discovery of the causal rules (the variables and their values defining heterogeneous sub-populations) representing the heterogeneity of one causal effect (treatment or spillover) is achieved by using a splitting criterion that maximizes the heterogeneity of that specific causal effect across the partition.
-On the contrary, if our goal is to identify a partition of the covariate space that can explain the heterogeneity of multiple causal effects, we propose the use of a composite splitting function that is designed to simultaneously maximize the heterogeneity in all the effects.
+On the one side, the discovery of the causal rules (the variables and their values defining heterogeneous sub-populations) representing the heterogeneity of one causal effect (treatment or spillover) is achieved by using a splitting criterion that maximizes the heterogeneity of that specific causal effect across the partition.
+On the other side, if our goal is to identify a partition of the covariate space that can explain the heterogeneity of multiple causal effects, we propose the use of a composite splitting function that is designed to simultaneously maximize the heterogeneity in all the effects.
 This flexibility allows scholars and policy-makers to customize their investigations depending on their targeting goals.
-For instance, if a policy-makers wants to target individuals with the highest treatment effect and the lowest spillover effect (with the motivation that those with higher spillover effects can benefit from the treatment received by others), the NCT algorithm should be implemented with a composite splitting function aimed at detecting subsets of the population where both treatment and spillover effects are heterogeneous and the decision criterion can be applied.
+For instance, if a policy-maker wants to target individuals with the highest treatment effect and the lowest spillover effect (with the motivation that those with higher spillover effects can benefit from the treatment received by others), the NCT algorithm should be implemented with a composite splitting function aimed at detecting subsets of the population where both treatment and spillover effects are heterogeneous and the decision criterion can be applied.
 Conversely, if a targeting strategy is designed to target just individuals who would benefit the most from receiving the treatment, regardless of other people's assignment, a tree would be built using a single splitting criterion targeted to maximize the treatment effect heterogeneity.
 Similarly, a single criterion targeted to a spillover effect would be used in the case of targeting rules only involving that spillover effect.